lohargaurav00/portfolio/README.md

 To run the portfolio website locally, follow these steps:

-1. Clone the repository: `git clone [repository_url]`
+1. Clone the repository: `git clone https://github.com/lohargaurav00/portfolio`
-2. Navigate to the project directory: `cd my-stunning-portfolio-website`
+2. Navigate to the project directory: `cd portfolio`
 3. Install the dependencies: `npm install`

 ## Usage